 - successfully completing a PVG check

-As well as one-to-one guidance and support, we host peer support meetings for volunteers; this will allow volunteers to stay in touch and to share ideas after their initial training.
+As well as one-to-one guidance and support, we run peer support meetings to enable volunteers to stay in touch and to share ideas after their initial training.
+To find out more please contact Beverley at email@example.com or call 0141 271 2330.

 Social Programme Volunteer

 Volunteer organisers will work with staff as part of a team to organise social events and information sessions.
 Volunteers will be provided induction and ongoing training.
-If you are good at organising, planning events, entertaining, have contacts, are skilled at blagging discounts or have ideas, we would love to hear from you.
+Whatever your age, if you are good at organising, planning events, entertaining, have contacts or have ideas, we would love to hear from you!
+To find out more please contact Lynda at firstname.lastname@example.org or call 0141 271 2330.